Where is artificial intelligence science? Seven exotic artificial intelligence applications.

 5. A next-level workout buddy named “Atlas” by Boston Dynamics.

-That’s because robot crashes and falls are an integral part of the development process.
-So the team is constantly learning more about its capabilities and how to improve them.
+The robot’s crashes and falls are an integral part of the development process with obstacle courses.
+The team is constantly learning more about its capabilities and how to improve them.

 In the 2 minute video, you can see Atlas in action: